 Biographical turning points from a karmic perspective

 “Paradoxical as it may seem to the modern mind, the only way in which human life can be understood in its deeper aspect is to center our study of the course of world-events around observation of Man himself in history.
 And Man cannot be taken as belonging to one age of time only, as living in one earthly life only.
 In considering Man, we must realize how the individuality passes from one earthly life to another, and how in the interval between death and a new birth he works upon and transforms that which has taken its course more in the subconscious realm of earthly life but for all that is connected with the actual shaping of the destiny.
-For the shaping of destiny takes place, not in the clear consciousness of the intellect, but in what weaves in the sub-conscious(1).
+For the shaping of destiny takes place, not in the clear consciousness of the intellect, but in what weaves in the sub-conscious”(1).

-The concept of the “unconscious” was first brought to the world’s attention at the end of the nineteenth century by the psychoanalyst and thinker Sigmund Freud, who was one of the first to reveal the fact that the visible layer of the consciousness was only “the tip of the iceberg.”
-Under it, in the unconscious, there is a turbulent, rich and complex psychic life which governs the individual’s feelings, behavior and thought, and which deeply affects his/her life.
+The concept of the “unconscious” was first brought to the world’s attention at the end of the nineteenth century by the psychoanalyst and thinker Sigmund Freud, who was one of the first to reveal the fact that the visible layer of consciousness was only “the tip of the iceberg.”
+Underneath it, in the unconscious, lies a turbulent, rich and complex psychic life which governs the individual’s feelings, behavior and thought, and deeply affects his/her life.

-So what is the ‘Karmic Inevitability’?
+So what is ‘Karmic Inevitability’?

 “Angeloi, Archangeloi and Archai say to us in our sub-consciousness during the first three epochs of life: All this thou hast brought over from earlier epochs, from earlier earthly lives.
 This thou must take upon thyself“(2).